LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch1_pipeline_optimizations/01_07_solution_optimize_a_pipeline/README.md

 ## Challenge Scenario

-In this challenge you’re continuing your role as the Bitbucket Pipelines expert supporting the Amazing Mobile App.
+In this challenge you’re the Bitbucket Pipelines expert supporting development on the Amazing Mobile App.

 The Data Analysis team has developed a Python script to run a cluster analysis.
 This script processes a large dataset stored in a JSON file and generates an analysis report.